core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 Accordingly, possible caching of responses at each proxy works as defined in {{sec-proxy-caching}} and {{sec-group-caching}}.
 Also, possible revalidation of responses cached ad each proxy and based on the Group-ETag option works as defined in {{sec-proxy-caching-validation-c-p}} and {{chap-sec-group-caching-validation}}.

 The requirements REQ1 and REQ2 defined in {{sec-objectives}} MUST be fulfilled for each proxy in the chain.
-That is, every proxy in the chain has to be explicitly configured (allow-list) to allow proxied group requests from specific senders, and MUST identify those senders upon receiving their group request.
+That is, every proxy in the chain has to be explicitly configured with an allow-list that allows proxied group requests from specific senders, and MUST identify those senders upon receiving their group request.
 For the first proxy in the chain, that sender is the origin client.
 For each other proxy in the chain, that sender is the previous hop proxy closer to the origin client.
 In either case, a proxy can identify the sender of a group request by the same means mentioned in {{sec-objectives}}.

 ## Request Processing at the Proxy # {#sec-proxy-chain-request-processing}

-Upon receiving a group request to be forwarded to a CoAP group URIs, a proxy proceed as follows.
+Upon receiving a group request to be forwarded to a CoAP group URI, a proxy proceeds as follows.

 If the proxy is the last one in the chain, i.e., it is the last hop before the origin servers, the proxy performs the steps defined in {{ssec-req-proc-proxy}}, with no modifications.